eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 - The specification of interoperability mechanisms to support integration with existing and future digital identity solutions, including the planned incorporation into EU Digital Identity Wallets.

-This specification does not cover the internal implementation details of third-party relying parties or the development of alternative age verification methods beyond those explicitly described.
-It serves as a reference for the harmonized implementation and certification of age verification solutions across the EU.

-This specification does not cover the internal implementation details of third-party relying parties, the development of alternative age verification methods beyond those explicitly described, or the detailed integration of operational systems required for an enrollment, as this is subject to country-specific requirements.
+This specification does not cover the internal implementation details of third-party Relying Parties, the development of alternative age verification methods beyond those explicitly described, or the detailed integration of operational systems required for an enrollment, as this is subject to country-specific requirements.
 It serves as a reference for the harmonized